Open Conceptual Data Models

 Linked Data Benefits - Aggregatable Data

-Often desirable to have an integrated view of all the data available about an item or topic
+Often desirable to have an integrated view of all the data

 Database Realm